mvtea/mvtea.github.io/_pages/about.md

 Hi!
 My name is Mason, and I'm a senior at Wesleyan University, pursuing degrees in astronomy and physics.

 I spent my first two years as an undergrad working on simulations of the **Solar Gravitational Lens (SGL)** under the guidance of Dr. Seth Redfield.
-I've since transitioned to high-energy observation, and am currently studying **X-ray binaries in the local universe** with *Chandra*.
+I've since transitioned to high-energy observation, and am currently studying **bright X-ray binaries in the local universe** with *Chandra*.
 Please see my [Research](mvtea.github.io/research) page for more information.

 I've been the **Student Director of Van Vleck Observatory** at Wesleyan since 2019, and am involved in a few astronomy outreach projects on campus as well.
 To hear more about this and other public projects I'm involved in, please see my [Outreach](mvtea.github.io/outreach) page.
 My teaching experience, among other things, can be found on my [CV](mvtea.github.io/cv).